1806loki/Obsidian/00-Inbox/Work/Job/Questions.md

 ### Core ML Concepts

-- Explain the difference between supervised, unsupervised, and reinforcement learning with examples **Supervised Learning**
+- Explain the difference between supervised, unsupervised, and reinforcement learning with examples
-			- The model learns from labeled data (input → correct output).
-			- Goal: predict outputs for unseen data.
-			- Example: Email spam detection (email text → “spam/non-spam”).

-	**Unsupervised Learning**
-		- No labels.
-The model finds structure or patterns in data.
-		- Goal: clustering, dimensionality reduction, anomaly detection.
-		- Example: Customer segmentation using purchase data.

-	**Reinforcement Learning**
-		- Agent interacts with an environment, takes actions, receives rewards, and learns a policy to maximize long-term reward.
-		- Example: Training a robot to walk or an agent playing chess.

 - What is overfitting and underfitting?
 How do you detect and prevent them?
 - Explain bias-variance tradeoff in model training
 - What is regularization?
 Explain L1, L2, and dropout regularization